 We’ve also put together an interactive Google Map of Big Bend, featuring all of the sights and places we mention within this blog post.
 Click here or on the image below to open the map in a new tab.

-I like to think of Big Bend as 5 distinct regions, each with its own unique brand of beauty and each worth a visit.
-This list breaks them down explaining the best places to visit in Big Bend National Park, as well as the best time to photograph each of them.
+This list describes all of the best places to visit in Big Bend National Park, as well as the best time to photograph each of them.

 Cruise through a desert valley nestled amongst rock mountains on the Ross Maxwell Scenic Drive.
 This 30-mile jaunt is dotted with photogenic pull-offs and viewpoints, but the most popular features are Mule Ears and Homer Wilson Ranch.

-My personal favorite views were those from the roadside pull-offs at Mile Markers 2, 3, and 4.
-I found the mountains served as beautiful backdrops for photos, particularly in the evening golden hours.
+The best views are from the roadside pull-offs at Mile Markers 2, 3, and 4.
+The mountains serve as beautiful backdrops for photos, particularly in the evening golden hours.

 You will end your journey at the Santa Elena Canyon trail, where you may be tempted to go for a dip in the Rio Grande.
 In other words, be sure to bring a swimsuit and sunscreen!
 If the water level is low, you can even choose to wade upstream through the narrow canyon as far as you want to go.